 It's the watermelon.
-When it's good, it's really good and needs little else to completely satisfy a craving for a cool, sweet treat.
+When it's good, it's really good, and needs little else to completely satisfy a craving for a cool, sweet treat.

 There's no doubt it's been a hot summer, so I've been trying to plan ahead by juicing whatever fruit I have around and straining the juice into popsicle molds the night before.
 After a long day of work or play, everyone in the house has a dessert to look forward to (even our dog loves watermelon!).

-Blend the watermelon, lime juice and optional honey in a blender (or process the melon through a juicer then stir in the lime juice and honey).
+Blend the watermelon, lime juice, and optional honey in a blender (or process the melon through a juicer, then stir in the lime juice and honey).
 Pour the mixture through a fine sieve into a bowl, pressing the fibrous melon with the back of a spoon to extract the maximum amount of juice.

 Carefully pour or spoon the juice into popsicle molds and freeze until solid.
 If using popsicle sticks, insert the sticks when the popsicles are partially frozen.